fkyprianou/deved-platform/content/blog/en/create-a-disk-usage-monitoring-system-using-the-vonage-messages-api.md

 0 6 * * * cd <project_directory> && .venv/bin/python3 monitor.py
 ```

+On Windows, we can set up our program as a scheduled task to run daily using the following steps:

+1. Open the task scheduler from the start up menu.
+2. From the actions panel, select the create task option to create a new cron job.
+3. On the create task window that appears on your screen, add a name for the task under the general tab and leave the other options as default.
+4. Select the triggers tab and click on new to add a trigger.
+5. On the begin task window, select daily from the side panel, and the start time as 06:00:00 AM for example.
+Leave the other options as default.
+6. Create a new action from the actions panel and on the New Action panel, provide a path to the python executable, which is the result of running the following command in a command prompt: `where python`.
+7. In the add arguments section, add the file name e.g `monitor.py`.
+8. In the start in section, add the path to the project directory: `C:\Users\<user>\path\to\project-directory`.

 ## Conclusion

 We have set up a fully-fledged disk usage monitoring system with an alert component that relies on the Vonage APIs to send out SMS alerts.

-If you enjoyed this or you have any further questions, you can shoot me a message on [Email](mailto:adriannduva@gmail.com) or view the full code sample on [GitHub](https://github.com/Psycadelik/Disk-usage-monitor).
+If you enjoyed this or you have any further questions, you can shoot me a message on [Email](mailto:adriannduva@gmail.com) or view the full code sample on [GitHub](https://github.com/Vonage-Community/blog-messages_api-python-disk_usage_monitoring).

 Vonage always welcomes community involvement.
 Please feel free to join Vonage on [GitHub](https://github.com/Vonage-community) and the [Vonage Community Slack](https://developer.vonage.com/community/slack).